How to safely remove the tracheostomy tube

 - Rating of perceived dyspnea greater than 6

 Most decannulation protocols involve increasing periods of time for cuff deflation.
-In a randomized trial of critically ill patients, cuff deflation has been shown to reduce weaning time for individuals with tracheostomy who are spontaneously breathing (Hernandez, G, 2013).
+In a randomized trial of critically ill patients, cuff deflation has been shown to reduce ventilator weaning time.
+The patients were randomized into cuff deflated or not during spontaneous breathing trials (Hernandez, G, 2013).
 When the individual is breathing spontaneously, deflating the cuff and downsizing the tracheostomy tube increases the effective airway diameter because the patient is no longer only breathing in and out through the tracheostomy tube, but also breathing around the tracheostomy tube and through the upper airway.
 Respiratory infections were also lower in the cuff deflated group (Hernandez, G, 2013).
 Benefits also include ability to produce some speech, reduced aspiration, and improved pharyngeal and laryngeal sensation.
 See the section on cuff deflation for more information.

 - Explain the procedure to the patient as appropriate.
 Explain that they may experience movement of airflow and secretions through the upper airway and a possibility of producing voicing.
 An anatomical drawing of the airway with the cuff inflated and deflated may help the patient to understand the process.